MysticalHeadie/fylo-project/README.md

 # fylo-project
-A trial with Bootstrap in my journey to becoming a full Tech guy
+A trial with Bootstrap to build a website that is responsive to all media screens.